Kevin Muscat: South Melbourne FC

-He continued playing in the NSL for Heidelberg United in the 1991-92 season before earning a move to Australian powerhouse South Melbourne Hellas.
+He continued playing in the NSL for Heidelberg United in the 1991–92 season before earning a move to Australian powerhouse South Melbourne Hellas.
 Mostly deployed as a left-back, Muscat's aggressiveness and defensive awareness made him a standout performer in the league which attracted international attention.
 During his time at South, he was called up to the Olyroos.

-In 1995-96 he trialled at Sheffield United under manager Dave Bassett but decided to stay at South Melbourne.
+In 1995–96 he trialled at Sheffield United under manager Dave Bassett but decided to stay at South Melbourne.
 After further impressive performances with South Melbourne and the Olyroos, he attracted the interest of many overseas clubs.
 His performances for South culminated in a senior international call-up by Eddie Thompson for the Australian National Team.
-By August 1996 Bassett had taken the helm at Crystal Palace and signed Muscat to the south London club for £35,000 from South Melbourne Hellas.
+By August 1996 Bassett had taken the helm at Crystal Palace and signed Muscat for the south London club for £35,000 from South Melbourne Hellas.
 In his departure Muscat thanked the South Melbourne fans for their support towards him.